nospam2000/ch341-baudrate-calculation/README.md

 FreeBSD additionally sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but the reason is unclear to me.
 It doesn't have a direct influence on the baud rate.

-My speculation is that this could have something to do with other timing based setting, e.g. how long to wait for a character before sending the USB transfer or the length of the stop bits above 500000 baud?
+My speculation is that this has something to do with other timing based setting, e.g. the Oversampling Constant (OVS), how long to wait for a character before sending the USB transfer or the length of the stop bits above 500000 baud?

 They calculate the value using the following (simplified) formula: